getodk/docs/docs/form-styling.rst

 .. rubric:: XLSForm

 .. csv-table:: survey
-  :header: type, name, label, media::audio
+  :header: type, name, label, audio

   text, feel, How does this song make you feel?, amazing.mp3